 4. Opening Salutation

-If you happen to have something in common with them that you can connect with, like you both played tennis, make a reference to that for a more personal connection in your body paragraphs.
+If you happen to have something in common with them, like you both played tennis, make a reference to that for a more personal connection in your body paragraphs.

 The cover letter format strongly influences how you build your body paragraphs.
 You have a message you want your prospective employer to know, and the body is where you tell them what you have to say.
 Inform them what position you are applying for, why you are a good fit, and include follow up information.